WhitmanCS370/sp24-lab9/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 16?
+- Building a version control from scratch and accounting for different data types.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+- We found the section of Alliasing to be confusing.

 ### Exercise 0: Running the tests